Arbol salsa for birria (Salsa para birria)

 Salt, to taste

-Roast the chillies on a fry frying pan until aromatic and puffed up.
-Soak in the water for 30 minutes until the chillies are softer.
+Roast the chillies in a frying pan until aromatic and puffed up.
+Soak them in water for 30 minutes until they are softer.

 Add the chillies, vinegar, oregano, garlic, pepper and salt to a small blender and pure2e to a smooth paste.
 Add a bit of the soaking water for thin salsa,